postinternetsyndrome/postinternetsyndrome.github.io/docs/_posts/2022-09-20-cost-and-effect.md

 [Magical Netrunner](https://www.reddit.com/r/Netrunner/comments/4azn5d/rules_exercise_pretend_the_no_change_in_game/), Reddit thread

 ### Acknowledgements
+*Beta reading*
+Vigeous

+*Proofreading & factchecking*
+114141 (Anna)
-Vigeous, eli, 114141, JayPumpkin, Cephalopod Wizard  - proofreading/factchecking
+Cephalopod Wizard
+eli
+JayPumpkin
+osclate

+*Also thanks to*
+Ensu
-Ensu, nicemoreoften - brainstorming
+nicemoreoften

 ### Footnotes
 [^1]: A "static condition" continuously checks for a certain state, as opposed to a "trigger condition", which is listening for a particular event to occur.

 [^2]: Maybe you're running [Bloo Moose](https://netrunnerdb.com/en/card/12089) and have already removed all the cards in your heap from the game.
-Getting one more card in there in order to get 2c at the beginning of your next turn is absolutely critical to your game plan and clicking for credits will just not be enough.
+Getting one more card in there in order to get 2 credits at the beginning of your next turn is absolutely critical to your game plan and clicking for credits will just not be enough.

 [^3]: ***CR 9.12.2b*** *Some abilities calculate a quantity using phrases like “for each”, “for every”, or “plus”.
 When a quantity is calculated this way for any of the purposes listed in rule 9.12.2c[^10], the resulting effect is aggregated to the value that was calculated.
 Only a single instance of that effect takes place.
 If the calculated value is less than or equal to 0, the effect does not take place at all.*